HumaIlyas/Project-heritage-housing-issues/README.md

 ---
 # Technologies Used
-Different technologies were used to complete the contents of Powdery Mildew Detector.
+Different technologies were used to complete the contents of Heritage Housing Issues.

 ### GitHub
 * As a software hosting platform to keep project in a remote location.